President and Editor

 Pat Anson is an award winning journalist who has worked as a reporter, producer, writer, and anchor at TV and radio stations in Ohio, Oregon, Washington, Montana, Iowa, and Los Angeles.
-He was a producer and correspondent for Nightly Business Report and HealthWeek on PBS, as well as other nationally syndicated shows.
+He was a correspondent for Nightly Business Report and HealthWeek on PBS.
+You can contact Pat at email@example.com.

 Crystal Lindell is journalist who lives in Illinois.
 After five years of unexplained rib pain, Crystal was finally diagnosed with hypermobile Ehlers-Danlos syndrome.
 Crystal has a blog called The Only Certainty is Bad Grammar.

 Barby Ingle lives with reflex sympathetic dystrophy (RSD), migralepsy and endometriosis.
 She is a chronic pain educator, patient advocate, motivational speaker, best-selling author, and president of the International Pain Foundation (iPain).